-In short, readers can rely on this book for accurate transcriptions of the Court's language, but not for paragraph structure, transformation of a quoted word (e.g., from capitalized to lower case or from one tense to another), and use of internal quotations.
-Users of the book who wish to quote from the cases presented here for their own writing should consult the original versions of the cases.
+In short, readers can rely on this book for accurate transcriptions of the Court's language, but not for its paragraph structure, transformation of a quoted word (e.g., from capitalized to lower case), and use of internal quotations.
+Readers who wish to quote from the cases presented here for their own writing should consult the original versions of the cases.